 Today’s consumer usually does their research before making a purchase and online reviews either motivate them to buy a product or walk away.
 Reviews in fact help them learn about your book from people other than you.
 According to a 2014 survey by Bright Local, consumers are 84% likely to trust an online review as much as a personal recommendation.

 So how many reviews does it take to form a positive or negative opinion in the mind of the consumer?
 According to the survey, after ten reviews 88% of customers have already formed an opinion of a product.
 So good reviews are important, don’t let anybody tell you anything different.
 In fact, I’ve seen several authors incorporating Amazon reviews onto their websites via widgets.
 Another technique I noticed is authors building a sales page for their book and including reviews right after the blurb.
-Bestselling indie authors Bella Andre has her reviews right under her blurb as does J.F.
-Penn.
+Bestselling indie authors J.F.
+Penn has her reviews right under her blurb as does Bella Andre.

 Faking It Until You Make It Or Social Proof?

 It’s been said by some marketers that people are sheep and will follow a crowd and sadly it seems to be true in certain aspects.
-An old trick used by new restaurants desperate for buzz, was to hire people to stand in line or sit at tables to make the place appear busy.
+For example, new restaurants desperate for buzz, would hire people to stand in line or sit at tables to make the place appear busy.
 Even if an identical restaurant was across the street serving the same food, the one that appeared busy was always chosen by patrons.

 The psychology behind social proof is the idea of social influence, people following the crowd in order to avoid ridicule or missing out.
 And it’s not limited to restaurants, in October of 2016, talk show host Wendy Williams, admitted to hiring screaming teenagers to stand outside of her studio and sit in the audience for pop star Justin Bieber’s television debut (at the 18:10 mark).
 She says, they did it to make him look like a big deal.
 This practice is called astroturfing and it’s used by politicians, corporations and yes, even artists.